Bow Brickhill War Memorial

 The Bow Brickhill War Memorial is located on the Village Green, at Church Road, Bow Brickhill, Buckinghamshire, England.
 It is a grade II listed building with Historic England.

 History

-The Bow Brickhill War Memorial was erected in March 1921, during the period following the First World War, which cost the United Kingdom more than one million military deaths.
+The Bow Brickhill War Memorial was erected in March 1921, during the period following the First World War, which cost the British Empire more than one million military deaths.
 Since the UK government did not repatriate the bodies of all soldiers who died in overseas combat, tens of thousands of war memorials were erected in the UK so that communities could memorialize those who served and returned and those who died.

 The memorial was officially unveiled by the dedicated on 26 March 1921 by the 12th Duke of Bedford.
 In 1947, names of locals who died in the Second World War were added.
 In 1968, the memorial was damaged; donations were collected for repairs.

 The memorial was re-dedicated on Remembrance Day 1988 and in 2016, two new names were added, both casualties of the First World War.